Identifiability of linear compartmental models: the singular locus: The coefficient map and its Jacobian matrix

 \section{The coefficient map and its Jacobian matrix}

-Recall that for strongly connected linear compartment models with input and output in one compartment, plus at least one leak, the input-output equation was given in equation~\eqref{eq:i-o-general} (in Proposition~\ref{prop:MSE}).
-In this section, we give a new combinatorial formula for the coefficients of the input-output equation (Theorem~\ref{thm:coeff-i-o-general}).
+Recall that for linear compartmental models with one input and one output, an input-output equation was given in equation~\eqref{eq:i-o-general} (in Proposition~\ref{prop:MSE}).
+In this section, we give a new combinatorial formula for the coefficients of this equation (Theorem~\ref{thm:coeff-i-o-general}).